rolling-scopes-school/tasks/tasks/angular-shop-en/task-shop.md

   ![Cart](./assets/cart.png)

-- a list of products including its name, image, quantity (with the ability to change the number of units of a product, while the cost for this product must be recalculated), cost of the product and the ability to navigate to this product
+- a list of products including its name, image, quantity (with the ability to change the number of units of a product, while the cost for this product should be recalculated), cost of the product and the ability to navigate to this product
 - information about the total cost of the order
 - a form for entering information for the order with the following data:
    - Full name